etfrer-yi/Journey-Of-Ten-Thousand-Steps/README.md

 - "All life is problem solving" - Karl Popper
 - It is not judgment that we fear, but rather the fact that it is hard to respond.
 - "your kingdom come, your will be done, on earth as it is in heaven." - Matthew 6:10, NIV
+- "Until you make the unconscious conscious, it will rule your life and you will call it fate." - NOT Carl Jung, but attributed to him

 - A wise man said: “A man with wisdom as soon as adversity appears does that which a foolish man does after a month (i.e. he resorts to patience).”